byuibigdata/project_safegraph/needs_statement.md

 - Additional data that you will leverage beyond that found in the SafeGraph API
 - Description of what constitutes a successfully implemented product

-## SafeGraph account creation

-As students and faculty, we get free access to the POI, patterns, and polygons data.
-You can register [here](https://www.safegraph.com/academics).

 ## References